-The documents that govern the SSHA and all the properties in the Snowshoe Springs Homeowners Association, the CC&Rs, and Association By-Laws, have some differences from other homeowners associations in California.
+The documents that govern the SSA and all the properties in the Snowshoe Springs Association, the CC&Rs, and Association By-Laws, have some differences from other homeowners associations in California.
 The CC&Rs (covenants, conditions, and restrictions) accompany all property deeds in Snowshoe Springs and are mandatory whether or not a property owner has joined the Association in a particular year.
-The CC&Rs are administered by the SSHA's Board of Directors.
+The CC&Rs are administered by the SSA's Board of Directors.

 "If you have any questions about the SSA or your property, including questions about the local Highway 4 community and/or county resources, please contact our Association Manager, Michelle Kuffler.
 You can reach Michelle by using our online form on the “Contact Us” page, or directly at [email protected]

 John A. “Snowshoe” Thompson, the “mailman of the Sierra.”
 Mr. John Thompson carried mail from Placerville, California through treacherous winter storms for 20 years, twice a month.
 He was disillusioned with gold prospecting, so he responded to an article in the Sacramento Union, asking for a mail carrier since “people living east of the Sierra Nevada Mountains and west of Salt Lake lose contact with the outside world as